Is-Nerens/Nodus/README.md

 This library is in the very early stages of development.
 The vision is to create a comprehensive but super simple UI library that runs on
 Windows MacOS and Linux.
 The project targets desktop development as there are shockingly few options out there to create native
 Desktop apps, especially for the C language.
 Who wants to use QT and c++, gross!
+This library is being developed alongside (and being driven forward by) a secret commercial program of mine that is very UI heavy and demands high performance - the CPU needs to be free to do the real work!

 <br></br>